apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

   or metricstoretrieve is specified.
 Ignored otherwise.
 The maximum possible value for metricslimit can be maximum value of Integer.
 If it is not specified or has a value less than 1, and metrics have to be retrieved, then metricslimit will be considered as 1 i.e. latest single value of metric(s) will be returned.
+1. `metricsTimeStart` - If specified, then metrics for the entity after this timestamp are returned.
+1. `metricsTimeEnd` - If specified, then metrics for the entity before this timestamp are returned.
+1. `fromid` -  If specified, retrieve the next set of generic entities from the given fromid.
+The set of entities retrieved is inclusive of specified fromid. fromid should be taken from the value associated with FROM_ID info key in flow entity response which was sent earlier.

 ### Example JSON Response: